Towards Automatic Sampling of User Behaviors for Sequential Recommender Systems: Introduction

-Recently, there have also been some works which attempt to improve the recommender systems from a data perspective~\cite{he2023survey,qin2023learning}.
-To be specific, SIM \cite{pi2020search} extracts user interests with two cascaded search units to capture the diverse user's long-term interest with target item.
-Similarly, UBR4CTR \cite{qin2020user} adopts two-stage frameworks to model long-term interests.
-At the first stage, it generates the query according to the target item for retrieving similar historical behaviors.
-Then, at the second stage, these items are leveraged to predict the user's interests.
-To reduce the information loss of the above methods, SDIM \cite{cao2022sampling} proposes a sampling-based end-to-end approach for CTR prediction, which samples from multiple hash functions to gather similar behavior items to the target.
+Recently, there have also been some works which attempt to improve the recommender systems from a data perspective~\citep{he2023survey,qin2023learning}.
+SIM \citep{pi2020search} and UBR4CTR \citep{qin2020user} extracts user interests with search or retrieve units to capture the diverse user's long-term interest with target item.
+Similarly, SDIM \citep{cao2022sampling} samples from multiple hash functions to gather similar behavior items to the target for CTR prediction.
 Though the aforementioned methods have proven effective, they may suffer from the following limitations.
-Firstly, these methods often select items according to the target, which brings challenges to compute scores across all candidate items in parallel and may be only suitable to fine-ranking stage \cite{covington2016deep}.
+Firstly, these methods often select items according to the target, which brings challenges to compute scores across all candidate items in parallel and may be only suitable to fine-ranking stage \citep{covington2016deep}.
 Besides, such a setup may be too strict and fail to consider from a dynamic perspective.
-Secondly, these sampling processes are mainly designed for CTR prediction tasks \cite{guo2017deepfm,wang2017deep}, which are often typically optimized as binary classification problems.
-As a result, these approaches often cannot be equipped with generative loss in SRS tasks, whose effectiveness and efficiency have been demonstrated in many previous works \cite{kang2018self,yuan2019simple}.
+Secondly, these sampling processes are mainly designed for CTR prediction tasks \citep{guo2017deepfm,wang2017deep}, which are often typically optimized as binary classification problems.
+As a result, these approaches often cannot be equipped with generative loss in SRS tasks, whose effectiveness and efficiency have been demonstrated in many previous works \citep{kang2018self,yuan2019simple}.

-We hold that an ideal solution should be adaptive while maintaining the core training principles of SRS.
-Hence, to achieve this goal, we propose a general automatic sampling framework, named AutoSAM, to non-uniformly treat historical behaviors for sequential recommendation.
-To be concrete, an additional sampler layer is first employed to adaptively explore the skew distribution of raw input.
-Then, as shown in Figure \ref{int}, informative sub-sets are sampled from the distribution to build more generalizable sequential recommenders.
-Meanwhile, the removal of some low-signal items releases the model from the constraint of always taking the next step as the target in traditional SRS, which helps explore more potential preferred items in the future.